 A number of management options and designations were explored through public involvement and an agency workshop.
-A total of eight options were initially developed.
-Five of those options subsequently were dismissed as nonviable.
+A total of seven options were initially developed.
+Four of those options subsequently were dismissed as nonviable.
 Three management options were considered viable, including:

-- continuation of current management by the U.S. Forest Service - congressional action establishing a special designation to the Study Area - congressional action that prohibits the exchange of lands to other than federal land management agencies
+- continuation of current management by the U.S. Forest Service - congressional action establishing a special designation to the Study Area - congressional action that prohibits the exchange of federal lands to other than federal land management agencies

-As specified by the act, the National Park Service conducted a national significance assessment of cultural resources in the Study Area to determine the suitability and feasibility of designating all or part of the Study Area as an addition to Walnut Canyon National Monument.
+As specified by the act, the National Park Service conducted an independent national significance assessment of cultural resources in the Study Area to determine the suitability and feasibility of designating all or part of the Study Area as an addition to Walnut Canyon National Monument.
 The assessment concluded that, while important cultural resources exist outside the current monument boundary, they do not meet the level of national significance under the national historic landmark guidelines (see appendix C).
-The assessment identified cultural resources contiguous to the current monument boundary that, while not nationally significant by themselves, would contribute to the interpretive value of Walnut Canyon National Monument.
-The assessment could present opportunities for interpretive partnerships with the U.S. Forest Service and National Park Service.
+The assessment identified cultural resources contiguous to the current monument boundary that, while not nationally significant separately or collectively, would contribute to the interpretive value of Walnut Canyon National Monument.